masc-ucsc/docs/docs/pyrope/02-basics.md

 A related command to the puts is the `format` it behaves like `print` but returns a string.

+`puts/print` are a bit special.
+In most languages, IO operations like `puts` are considered to have side-effects.
+In Pyrope, the `puts` can not modify the behavior of the synthesized code and it is considered a non-side-effect lambda call.
+This allows to have `puts` calls in `functions`.

 ## Functions, Procedures